awsdocs/aws-doc-sdk-examples/ruby/example_code/cloudwatch/README.md

 # CloudWatch code examples for the AWS SDK for Ruby (v3)
 ## Overview
-Shows how to create and manage Amazon Cloudwatch apparatus using the AWS SDK for Ruby (v3).
+These examples show how to create and manage Amazon Cloudwatch apparatus using the AWS SDK for Ruby (v3).

 Amazon CloudWatch provides a reliable, scalable, and flexible monitoring solution that you can start using within minutes.
 You no longer need to set up, manage, and scale your own monitoring systems and infrastructure.